danprince/danthedev.com/2023-02-10-interactive-islands.md

   src: /island/counters.js
   export: ConfettiCounter
 ---

-{{'{% island confetti %}'}}
 ```

 This does a good job at cleaning up some duplication _and_ solving the named export problem with a [single small change](https://github.com/danprince/danthedev.com/commit/944ba7a28d0fc4de1ab5e7d8ccb3d6c2440f815f).

 ## TypeScript & JSX

 I've spent enough time making things for the web to know that I enjoy it more when I do it with types.
 The only question here is which flavour of TypeScript to use.

 Writing TypeScript in a `.tsx` file is the best short term developer experience.
 You can express types with first class syntax.
 You even get JSX thrown in for free.
 The problem is that unless the _[ECMAScript Proposal for Type Annotations](https://github.com/tc39/proposal-type-annotations)_ is accepted, you can't run a `.tsx` file in a browser. _Even with_ that proposal, browsers may never be able to evaluate JSX.

 Either we need to integrate a compiler into the toolchain, or to give up on JSX and write types in JS files with JSDoc comments.
 I've [waffled](/web-dev-without-tools/#static-analysis) about the latter approach here before.

 Initially I went for a setup where TypeScript compiled everything in the `islands` directory.
-This works but it needs to run in parallel with Eleventy[^tsc-magic].
+This works but it needs to run in parallel with Eleventy.
 That means a clean build before even starting Eleventy to ensure that the output files exist before shortcodes start reaching for them, and a throttle on Eleventy's watcher to prevent race conditions with the compiler in development.

 It also creates an awkward problem if you want to `.gitignore` the compiled JavaScript.
 You probably do.
 Eleventy's watcher ignores everything that Git ignores.
 Instead of watching the files that the site will use, you have to watch the source files and do the throttling trick mentioned above.